Joan Collins: 1970s

 In 1970, Collins returned to Britain and starred in several films, mostly thrillers and horror films: Revenge (1971), as the vengeance-seeking mother of a murdered child; Quest for Love (1971), a romantic science-fiction piece; Tales from the Crypt (1972), a highly successful horror anthology; Fear in the Night (1972), a psychological horror from Jimmy Sangster; Dark Places (1973), a thriller with Christopher Lee; and Tales That Witness Madness (1973), another horror anthology.
 She went to Italy for the football-themed comedy L'arbitro (1974), to Spain for The Great Adventure opposite Jack Palance and returned to England for yet another horror, playing the mother of a murderous infant in I Don't Want to Be Born (1975).

 After two comedies, Alfie Darling (1975) and The Bawdy Adventures of Tom Jones (1976), Collins returned to the US to make what she now refers to as the nadir of her film career, the giant insect science-fiction piece Empire of the Ants (1977).
 In Italy she was the leading lady in the thriller Fearless (1978); in the US made the lighthearted Zero to Sixty (1978); and back in the UK appeared with Robert Mitchum in The Big Sleep.
+From 1978 to 1983, Collins appeared in ten advertisements for Cinzano alongside Leonard Rossiter.
+Playing the same characters in each, Collins played the straight-laced Melissa and Rossiter her pretentious husband, the running joke was that Rossiter's character either spilt his drink over his wife, or accidentally caused her to spill it over herself.
+The advertisement campaign was hugely popular, and there were plans to make a film featuring the two characters, but this did not materialise.

 In 1978, Collins was catapulted back to major stardom in the UK when she starred in the film version of her sister Jackie Collins's racy novel The Stud.
 It was made for $600,000 and went on to gross over $20,000,000 internationally.
 At the same time she published her autobiography, Past Imperfect, which went to number 1 in the bestseller charts.
 The Stud was so successful that a sequel, The Bitch (1979) was hastily arranged and was also a hit.
 After shooting Game for Vultures (1979) opposite Richard Harris and Sunburn (1979) with Farrah Fawcett, Collins returned to the stage for the first time in many years to play the title role in The Last of Mrs. Cheyney (1980) in London's West End.